 You may make an inquiry to our customer service team at any time if you have concerns.
 This is usually the best, first course of action.
 Our customer service team can solve most problems.
-Contact our customer service team at (800) 310-5249.
+Contact our customer service team at the number listed on the back of your ID card.
 Please have your ID card handy when you call.
 Also, call if you need help understanding our decision to deny a service or coverage.